 I later found what I thought might be a large part of the reason why.
-When I read the Fathers on my own, I came to the distinct impression that they were thoroughly sacramental and thoroughly obedient to a hierarchy already existent within the Church.
-In other words, they were not Protestants, evangelicals, or fundamentalists.
+When I read the Fathers on my own, I came to have the distinct impression that they were thoroughly sacramental and thoroughly obedient to a hierarchy already existent within the Church.
+In other words, they were not Protestants, Evangelicals, or Fundamentalists.
 The early Fathers had been thoroughly Catholic.

-I found the theological terrain within evangelicalism in crisis.
+I found the theological terrain within Evangelicalism to be in crisis.
 During college, I had majored in philosophy.
-I had come to the point where I no longer considered myself a fundamentalist.
+I had come to the point where I no longer considered myself a Fundamentalist.
 The rigidity of its theology and the lack of charity were exhibited most clearly in its doctrine of “separation.”
-But overall, I had just come to disagree with too much that fundamentalists held important.
+But overall, I had just come to disagree with too much that Fundamentalists held important.

 The most disturbing disagreements centered on the many Bible passages that had no plausible “Protestant” explanation.
 I had tucked some of them in the back of my mind before seminary.
 I was sure I would discover the answers to these passages.
 But rather than finding them answered, I found myself with a longer and longer list as I progressed through my training.